 Fortunately for us, fire is much easier to come by today.
 With the simple flick of a lighter, or strike of a match, producing a flame is a breeze — even in the wilderness.

-Anywhere you make it, a fire needs three elements: heat, a combustible material and oxygen.
+Anywhere you make it, a fire needs three elements: heat, combustible material and oxygen.
 These nine fire starters take care of those first two.
 All require a little more work than your Zippo, but since none are dependent on fuel, they’re more reliable in a dire situation.
 A fire can purify water, cook food, keep you warm, and scare away predators; to sum it up, having a fire starter on your person may help save your life.

 The Idaho-based maker of this product's name is a German word meaning "to survive."
-The combo of a country known for efficiency and a brand with that gritty ethos manifest in one of the liveliest fire starters this side of a welding torch. Überleben’s perfectly balanced Sånft-korr ferrocerium throws a 5,500-degree F burst of sparks no matter the weather.
-The Fatty is the thickest of three versions, good for an incredible 20,000-plus strikes.
+The combo of a country known for efficiency and a brand with that gritty ethos manifests in one of the liveliest fire starters this side of a welding torch. Überleben’s perfectly balanced Sånft-korr ferrocerium throws a 5,500-degree F burst of sparks no matter the weather.
+The Fatty is the thickest of three versions, good for an incredible 20,000+ strikes.
 You also get a mil-spec 550 paracord lanyard (for toting and tinder) and a striker that doubles as a concave tinder scraper, miniature ruler, hex wrench and bottle opener.

 It’s not just cars going electric these days.
 This sleek plasma lighter charges with a USB cable and features badass dual arcs that ignite flammable materials — like the included three feet of nylon tinder-cord — on contact.
-With a full charge, it’s good for 45 uses (seven seconds per use), and it works in all weather thanks to a waterproof design.
+With a full charge, it’s good for 45 uses (seven seconds per use), and it works in any and all weather conditions thanks to a waterproof design.
 Bonus: an integrated 100-lumen light helps you find your way to your tent after those spooky ghost stories around the campfire.

 Inside Zippo’s pocketable tube you’ll find five Easy Spark Tinders that are capable of burning for up to five minutes and an easy-to-use flint wheel ignition for getting them lit.
 The container itself is both water-resistant and floats, and it's constructed using durable plastic with a textured grip and a convenient loop.
 Pro tip: attach some multipurpose paracord, which can even be used as tinder in a pinch.